+With the developments of industry and economy, great attention is being paid to environment remediation [1-4].
 Emissions of carbon dioxide as a primary greenhouse gas result in global temperature increase and climate changes.
-Among the numerous CO_2 utilization strategies, CO_2 hydrogenation attracted extensive attention because it provides not only an important strategy for environmental improvement, but also a promising technology to produce renewable hydrocarbon fuels such as HCOOH, CH_3OH and CH_4 [1-3].
-However, high temperature is generally required during CO_2 hydrogenation due to the thermodynamic stability of CO_2 [4-6].
+Among the numerous CO_2 utilization strategies, CO_2 hydrogenation attracted extensive attention because it provides not only an important strategy for environmental improvement, but also a promising technology to produce renewable hydrocarbon fuels such as HCOOH, CH3OH and CH4 [5-10].
+However, high temperature is generally required for CO_2 hydrogenation due to the thermodynamic stability of CO_2 [11-13].

-Photothermal catalysis, a combination of photoexcitation with thermal energy to trigger chemical reactions, allows significant improvements in activity and selectivity of catalytic reactions as well as stability of the catalysts [1,7,8].
-Therefore, light irradiation has been utilized to promote diverse thermal catalytic reactions such as CO oxidation [9], propylene oxidation [10], Fischer-Tropsch Synthesis [11], reverse water gas shift (RWGS) reaction [12] and CO2 hydrogenation [13].
-Light irradiation can significantly improve the performance during these reactions.
-In our previous work, we found that the light irradiation promoted CO oxidation through O_2 excitation [14].
-In addition, Wang et al. reported that photo-induced back donation of electrons from Co to CO facilitated CO activation and dissociation [11].
-Visible light irradiation increased RWGS activity of Au nanoparticles by 1300% while decreasing activation energy from 47 to 35 kJmol-1 [12].
-For CO2 hydrogenation, light induced electron transfer from Rh to anti-bonding orbitals of a reaction intermediate resulted in efficient CH4 generation [8].
-CO desorption was named as the rate-limiting step during CO2 hydrogenation [15].
+Photothermal catalysis, a combination of photoexcitation with thermal energy to trigger chemical reactions, allows significant improvements in activity and selectivity of catalytic reactions as well as stability of the catalysts [5, 14-16].
+Therefore, light irradiation has been utilized to promote diverse thermal catalytic reactions such as CO oxidation [17], propylene oxidation [18], Fischer-Tropsch Synthesis [19], reverse water gas shift (RWGS) reaction [20] and CO2 hydrogenation [21].
+Light irradiation can significantly improve the catalytic performance during these reactions.
+For instance, in our previous work, we found that the light irradiation promoted CO oxidation through O2 excitation [22].
+Wang et al. reported that photo-induced back donation of electrons from Co to CO facilitated CO activation and dissociation [19].
+In addition, visible light irradiation increased RWGS activity of Au nanoparticles by 1300% while decreasing activation energy from 47 to 35 kJmol-1 [20].
+For CO2 hydrogenation, light induced electron transfer from Rh to anti-bonding orbitals of a reaction intermediate resulted in efficient CH4 generation [15].
+CO desorption was regarded as the rate-limiting step during CO2 hydrogenation [23].
 However, the effects of light and temperature on this step are still not deeply understood.

-In this work, CO2 hydrogenation was conducted over Pt/TiO2 and Pt/Al2O3 catalysts.
-Operando diffuse reflectance infrared Fourier transform spectroscopy (DRIFTS) was applied to investigate CO desorption on Pt sites during photothermal CO2 hydrogenation.
-The reaction pathway was discussed to develop the mechanism of photothermal catalysis.
+In this work, CO2 hydrogenation was conducted over Pt/Al2O3 catalyst.
+Operando diffuse reflectance infrared Fourier transform spectroscopy (DRIFTS) was applied to investigate CO desorption on Pt sites during photothermal CO2 hydrogenation process.
+The reaction pathway was discussed to understand the mechanism of photothermal catalysis.